Boost Home Comfort with Rim Joist Insulation Techniques

 What Are Rim Joists?

-Probably should have led with this section, honestly—rim joists are the outermost joists sitting on top of the foundation.
+Probably should have led with this issue, to be candid—rim joists are the outermost joists sitting on top of the foundation.
 They run around the perimeter of your floor framing, sealing the ends of floor joists.
 Many homes, especially older ones, have little to no insulation here, causing significant air leakage and cold spots.

 Material Options